 In a very special way, employees opened up in front of us telling us about all their daily duties, challenges, and frustrations.
 We built trust which helped us spot the biggest issue and lots of smaller ones.

 Initial interviews gave us more or less the idea of the language that Support workers use.
 Suddenly we understood what is happening.
 There were boundaries between office jargon, parking jargon and system vocabulary making certain actions more fatiguing.

 This discovery sheds light on the naming aspect.
 To avoid future miscommunication we had to unify the names of system elements.

 Understanding the language and conception differences, we were able to design the system easy to use.
-Thanks to this, the pace of moving around the system sped up which had and impact of shortening the time to solve parking client's case.
+Thanks to this, the pace of moving around the system sped up which had an impact of shortening the time to solve the parking client's case.

 #3 Contextual inquiries reveal the secret context

 Do you remember the initial interviews?
 We conducted interviews via Skype...but we didn't see our interlocutors.
 So we went to Norway to meet them in person and we revealed their little secrets.
 These discoveries impacted the most on the new design of the system.

 In the Support Department work women 50+ years old.
 They wear glasses and are not technical persons.
 What is more, they flip their monitors 90° to see more results on the screen.

 Now we understood well how much effort it took to operate with the old system.
 Hundreds of open tabs, three different data sources, flipped monitors, way too much technical stuff and wordings.

 There was one additional issue.
 We discovered that employees experienced physical fatigue due to the black-white interface of the system they worked with.
 As you may expect, this seriously impacted the speed of work and department efficiency, which also influences the relations with clients...